Financial Topics & Tips

 • Threaten to have you arrested for failure to pay any tax or fee.

 According to the IRS, last tax season there was a 400% increase in phishing and malware incidents.
 The agency detected 35,000 fraudulent returns and prevented nearly $194 million from being issued fraudulently, as well.
-So once again, file early, because the IRS only accepts one filing per SSN.
-Beat the crooks to it.
+So once again, file as early as you can, because the IRS only accepts one filing per SSN.

 If you have been a victim of tax-related identity theft, contact the IRS directly and complete IRS Form 14039 Identity Theft Affidavit.
 In addition, contact the Treasury Inspector General for Tax Administration and file a complaint with the Federal Trade Commission (FTC).
 More information can be found on the IRS and FTC websites.